UMWEDU/umw-admissions-sync/_pages/washington-and-alvey.md

 	<li>Show promise for providing service and leadership to the college community through extracurricular activities</li>
 </ul>
 <h2>Recipient Selection</h2>
-<p class="bold">Semi-finalist candidates are invited and expected to participate in the following on-campus activities in March 2015:</p>
+<p class="bold">Semi-finalist candidates are invited and expected to participate in the following on-campus activities in March of the year they are being considered:</p>

 <ul>
 	<li>The Washington and Alvey Scholars Banquet</li>